FluffyKas/github-testing/README.md

 COMMITING CHANGES IN TERMINAL

-1. git clone ${copied url from github repo} => will automatically generate a folder for you to use if you want to make commits from your terminal
+1. git clone {copied url from github repo} => will automatically generate a folder for you to use if you want to make commits from your terminal
 2. move all files to the automatically generated folder (don't forget to cd to that directory before continuing^^)
 3. git status: self-explanatory ^^
 4. add files you want to commit